tymaestro/Rockstar-Run/README.md

 ## Project Goals

--

--

-## Wireframes

-ADD WIREFRAMES HERE!!!
+- Create a platform game where users can interact with various sprites including bonuses and enemies

+- Have an endgame so users can have a goal and complete the game

+- Have audio to represent the musical nature of this project

 ## Agile Methodology

-The agile development of this project used issues in the project environment on [Github](ADD LINK TO USER STORIES HERE!!!)
+The agile development of this project used issues in the project environment on [Github](https://github.com/users/tymaestro/projects/4/views/1)

-## Features

-## Features Left To Implement

 ## Languages Used